mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-From this we can gather that our own IP is **10.0.2.4** and our netmask is **255.255.255.0**.
+From this, we can determine that our own IP address is **10.0.2.4** and our netmask is **255.255.255.0**.

-To find the IP Address of the target we will run the `netdiscover -r 10.0.2.0/24` command to view all connected devices on the network/subnet.
+To find the IP address of the target, we will run the `netdiscover -r 10.0.2.0/24` command to view all connected devices on the network or subnet.

 ```sh {10}
  Currently scanning: Finished!   |   Screen View: Unique Hosts